 The collected individuals were stored in liquid nitrogen until DNA extraction.
 Genomic DNA was extracted following the protocol from Doyle & Doyle (1987).
-The DNA integrity was checked by 1% agarose gel electrophoresis and quantified using dsDNA BR Assay kit (Invitrogen[TM]) on Qubit v3 fluorimeter.
-For the subsequent steps, the DNA samples were adjusted to a final concentration of 20 ng/μL in a final volume of 30 μL using pure and DNP or RNase-free distilled water (Invitrogen[TM] UltraPure DNase / RNase-Free Distilled Water) to provide a more efficient DNA amplification on the next steps.
+The DNA integrity was checked with 1% agarose gel electrophoresis and quantified using dsDNA BR Assay kit (Invitrogen TM) on Qubit v3 fluorimeter.
+For the subsequent steps, the DNA samples were adjusted to a final concentration of 20 ng/μL in a final volume of 30 μL using pure and DNP or RNase-free distilled water (Invitrogen TM UltraPure DNase / RNase-Free Distilled Water).